 Based on a survey of 429 industry experts and military stakeholders, this report looks to analyse the data and provide an insight into the OPV market.
 It focuses on the key challenges for modernising the platforms, looks at the potentially game-changing new technologies coming to market, the benefits of modularity, and the regional markets targeted for growth.

-Offshore Patrol Vessels are the fastest growing segment of the Naval Vessels Market.
-At least 24 countries are known to have a total of 136 OPVs on order and 30 countries have plans for up to another 276 at a total value of over $60 billion.
-The total number of OPVs on order has increased by 4% in the last year, while the number planned has also increased by 4%.
-Read the full report for the latest holdings, future plans and developments on key national OPV programmes.
+Offshore Patrol Vessels (OPVs) are the fastest growing segment of the Naval Vessels Market.
+At least 36 countries are known to have a total of 167 OPVs on order and 28 countries have plans for up to another 239 at a total value of over $60 billion.
+The total number of OPVs on order has increased by 23% in the last year, although the number planned has decreased by 13% as plans have transferred to orders.

 Take a look at an exclusive sample of those attending the Offshore Patrol Vessels Conference 2017!